mikejoh/stryktipset/README.md

 Stryktipset is one of the brands of the Swedish state-owned company Svenska Spel that operates in the regulated gambling market.
 It's a betting service where you can play on various football matches every Saturday.

-This repository contains tools and other things related to Stryktipset, i created this repository to have a project where i could test and learn Go-lang.
+This repository contains functions and other things related to Stryktipset, like randomizing some bets for you.
+I created this repository to have a project where i could test and learn Go-lang.

 At the moment this repository consists of: